Skip to Content

 Reflections and stars! while camping at Moke Lake!

-As a kid I loved camping, in fact, I still do!
+As a kid I loved camping, and I still do!
 Around Queenstown, there are a few designated campsites to camp at under the stars.
 Some of the closest include Moke Lake and Twelve Mile Delta.
 Both are DOC-run campgrounds that only cost $15 NZD for adults and $7.50 for children per night.

-Check this out: For cheap campervan rentals in Queenstown use the website Motorhome republic.
+Check this out: For cheap campervan rentals in Queenstown, use the website Motorhome Republic.
 It’s like Booking.com for motorhomes and the best place to find a cheap deal.

 24. Eat Fergburger